 No entities have been identified so far.
 The above License requirement applies to all licensed TSPs and not to registered OSPs.
 OSPs will have connectivity as permitted to their underlying TSP.
 If there is something which the underlying TSP is not permitted by virtue of their license or otherwise, OSPs cannot use the said connectivity.
 Therefore, if the TSP is directed to route traffic of such entities as may be identified or specified by the DoT, it will have to comply and so will be the case of OSP.
-However, in the absence of the same, the requirements cannot be extended to OSP and restrictions be imposed such that a separate domestic OSP registration is required to be taken.
-This is not reselling of telecom services or infringement upon the domain of licensed TSPs as has been noted.
+However, in the absence of the same, the requirements can not be extended to OSP and restrictions be imposed such that a separate domestic OSP registration is required to be taken.